Log In

 • Save/restore games in progress

-Details, where to find games to play, future work, etc. can be found on the project page at https://christopherdrum.itch.io/statusline.
+Details, where to find games to play, an extensive series of development blog posts, etc. can be found on the project page at https://christopherdrum.itch.io/statusline.

 I can't find any posts talking about this, which may just mean I'm terrible at finding thing in the BBS.